The Happenings on Shaw Hill

 “Dr. Scotts do you need anything?”
 I heard a voice say from the top of the basement stairs.

-I was kneeling down by the rug with the my phone’s flashlight directed on the exposed feet.
-I turned my head toward the stairs.
-“Everything is okay Mr. Varlan.”
+I wasn’t going to get any closer to the rug but I had my phone’s flashlight directed right on it.
+I turned my head toward the stairs.“Everything is okay, Mr. Varlan.”

 “Are you sure?” he asked.